Aleza (Goldsmith) Freeman, Creative AF

 Las Vegas-based freelance writer living each day one cup of coffee at a time

-As you may have noticed, my name is Aleza and I’m a freelance writer, copywriter, article writer, content writer and [INSERT ARBITRARY WRITING-RELATED TITLE HERE].
+As you probably noticed, my name is Aleza and I’m a freelance writer, copywriter, article writer, content writer and [INSERT ARBITRARY WRITING-RELATED TITLE HERE].
 My professional background in journalism, web writing, copywriting and editing spans almost two decades.
-Over the years, I’ve written newspaper articles, magazine articles, headlines, taglines, captions, blogs, reviews, newsletters, radio scripts, video scripts, print ads, banner ads, social media posts, research papers, website copy, poetry, greeting cards, keywords … blah blah blah.
+Over the years, I’ve written newspaper articles, magazine articles, headlines, taglines, captions, blogs, reviews, newsletters, radio scripts, video scripts, print ads, web ads, social media posts, research papers, website copy, poetry, greeting cards, keywords … blah blah blah.

 To put it simply, I write stuff.